 One of the defenses used by Facebook that privacy is not such a concern is that they have not seen a drop in user registration since announcing the Open Graph.
 This is where you have to take off your technical IT professional hat and think like a user: most users are not paying attention to this story and can not even have a discussion about it.
 That does not mean user do not value their privacy.
 It means you know way too much about how the Internet works with regard to privacy, security, databases etc.!

-This explains why a few in the Internet technical community have come out in defense of Facebook this past week, and taking an apologist position on privacy protection.
-I've also noticed a little of the blame the "stupid users" game being played, phrased as "it's your own fault if you share that or don't change your settings" both from Facebook and a small but influential minority of the tech community: Robert Scoble called the erosion of privacy scary but good (for the discovery of like interests).
-Tim O'Reilly indicated mixed feelings praising Facebook for giving us all the opportunity to explore the privacy issue.
+This explains why a few in the Internet technical community have come out “in defense of Facebook” this past week and taken an apologist position on privacy protection.
+I’ve also noticed a little of the blame for the “stupid users” game being played, phrased as “it’s your own fault if you share that or don’t change your settings,” both from Facebook and a small but influential minority of the tech community: Robert Scoble called the erosion of privacy scary but good (for the discovery of like interests).
+Tim O’Reilly indicated mixed feelings, praising Facebook for giving us all the opportunity to explore the privacy issue.

-Probably because IT people get that the Web's architecture is "open" and non-secure by default.
+Probably because IT people get that the Web’s architecture is “open” and non-secure by default.
+They take privacy for granted.
 Users do not.
 Nor can they even conceptualize these issues to understand and judge their merit or efficacy.
 Even if Facebook is as protective to users as they claim, perception of privacy is what rules the day.
-Cavalier attitudes influence how users feel about the 'open Web' Facebook is trying so hard to foster.
+Cavalier attitudes influence how users feel about the ‘open Web’ Facebook is trying so hard to foster.

 Unhelpful perception #2: Users didn’t understand what we told them

-The other defense used by Facebook's public relations director penned in the New York Times this week is that they failed to communicate all these privacy changes to their users.
-The problem was not a communication breakdown-- this is the "user education" argument.
-See my post on How Relying on User Education is a Failed Strategy
+The other defense used by Facebook’s public relations director penned in the New York Times this week is that they failed to communicate all these privacy changes to their users.
+The problem was not a communication breakdown– this is the “user education” argument.

 Facebook has argued that users understand how to manage their privacy settings.
-The design decision was to provide granular control of privacy settings (yes that intimidating section of check boxes and screens).
-It looks from the screen shots that the new privacy controls might help Facebook regain its loyalty and trust.
+The design decision was to provide granular control of privacy settings (yes, that intimidating section of check boxes and screens).
+The screenshots show that the new privacy controls might help Facebook regain its loyalty and trust.

 What’s wrong with that (privacy lax) business decision?
 Plenty.

-Mark Zuckerberg, Facebook's CEO offended many industry insiders earlier this year declaring that privacy was disappearing as a social trend--as if openness and privacy are not close cousins.
-Zuckerberg today did a major redaction of his controversial belief eating his own words.
+Mark Zuckerberg offended many industry insiders earlier this year, declaring that “privacy was disappearing as a social trend”.
+Zuckerberg today did a major redaction of his controversial belief by eating his own words.

-Facebook relied on what seems like an arrogant view about users.
-It doesn't help that Zuckerberg started the Facebook experiment with an attitude joking about how naive users are about online privacy.
+Facebook relied on what seems like an arrogant view of users.
+It doesn’t help that Zuckerberg started the Facebook experiment with an attitude of joking about how naive users are about online privacy.

 Facebook also did not account for the privacy shock many Americans are still on the rebound from in learning that the US government has been covertly spying on its citizens:

-Worse, Facebook ignored Google's regular beatings from privacy groups (Google being one of the worst privacy offenders in the industry which in 2007 earned it worst company in the world status for privacy violations).
-Google's shame caused it to lower the "spying" time period of its hostile persistent cookie.
-Google seems to have the same privacy blindness of Facebook: they have been "forced to change" with releases of Wave, Buzz and almost every product they have launched (followed by complaints) in the past two years.
+Worse, Facebook ignored Google’s regular beatings from privacy groups (Google being one of the worst privacy offenders in the industry, which in 2007 earned it the worst company in the world for privacy violations).
+Google’s shame caused it to lower its hostile persistent cookie’s “spying” period.
+Google seems to have the same privacy-violating bias of Facebook: they have been “forced to change” with the releases of Wave, Buzz, and almost every product they have launched (followed by complaints) in the past two years.

 At issue: Perception of Privacy

-One of the interesting back-tracks done by the Facebook team this week is the claiming of naivete about their users ("we missed the mark, users didn't get it").
-However, these unhelpful perceptions (mentioned above) do not account for perception of privacy let alone cultural aspects of privacy or the limits of configuration behavior.
+One of the interesting backtracks done by the Facebook team this week is the claiming of naivete about their users (“We missed the mark, users didn’t get it”).
+However, these unhelpful perceptions (mentioned above) do not account for the perception of privacy, let alone cultural aspects of privacy or the limits of configuration behavior.